 You could also try to switch the channels on your router.
 By default, most routers run on channel 6.
 If other routers happen to be running on the same channel, it might cause congestion to the network.
-Thankfully, you could use a tool like Wi-Fi scanner to determine which router channel is best for you.
+Thankfully, you could use WiFi management software to determine which router channel is best for you.

 5. Contact Your Internet Provider

 It’s likely that problems with your internet connection might also be due to your internet service provider (ISP).
 Perhaps your ISP is going through a network issue or an outage.